 Generate a Client ID and Secret in the Google API Manager

 - Log in to your Google account.

 - Select or create a project.

-- Click New credentials, then select OAuth client ID.
+- From the Create credentials drop-down list, select OAuth client ID.

 - The Create client ID page opens.